Czechia scored the go-ahead goal against Canada with six skaters on the ice in today’s Olympic Men’s Hockey Quarterfinals.

 When asked about the play after the game, Team Canada head coach Jon Cooper declined to comment.

-Canada’s Nathan MacKinnon did, however, weigh in when asked if he was aware that the Czechs had six skaters on the ice.
+Canada’s Nathan MacKinnon was asked if he was aware that the Czechs had six skaters on the ice.

 “Yeah.
 The refs didn’t, though,” said MacKinnon.
 “It’s all good.”